jamesnolanverran/C_dictionary/README.md

 - This is a personal learning project.
 I'm learning C and trying out different ideas and idioms I've learned from other programmers.
 Feedback is welcome.
 - Inspired by Per Vognsen's stretchy buffer implementation in his [Bitwise][playlist] series, which is included here (arr).
 - Currently uses MurmerHash2 by Austin Appleby
-- While c_dictionary support deletions, it should not be used for deletion heavy applications as it is memory inefficient.

 [playlist]: https://www.youtube.com/playlist?list=PLU94OURih-CiP4WxKSMt3UcwMSDM3aTtX